Dezzmeister/akkadian-words/README.md

 ## Todo

-The program is complete until I find bugs or until I learn more Akkadian.
-I need to add several more chapters of vocab from the book to _dict.dat_.
+The program is complete for now.
+It was helpful, but adding all of the vocab per-chapter became too much of a chore, and the greater challenge in learning Akkadian is memorizing the cuneiform signs.